Securing your site

 There are many reputable certificate vendors.
 You may contact your domain registrar to see if they offer certificates, or feel free to use our recommendation: Namecheap's Comodo Positive SSL

-You can use an SSL certificate from any reputable certificate authority though we do NOT currently accept Wildcard and Let's Encrypt Certificates
+You can use an SSL certificate from any reputable certificate authority though we do NOT currently accept Wildcard, Let's Encrypt, or any non-SHA2 certificates (SHA1 certificates can cause issues in the Firefox and Edge browsers).

 Before buying a certificate, it's best to have a CSR (Certificate Signing Request) from your web host (or Ekklesia 360).
 A CSR helps to make sure that your certificate is compatible with your website.